 Although the Children International Colombia Wind Orchestra has been around since 2002 (originally called the Blizzard Orchestra), funding proved challenging each year.
 Now, thanks to a new music program funded by The Sally and Dick Roberts Coyote Foundation, in association with the film and website, “I Am a Fine Musician,” kids in Barranquilla no longer have to worry whether their orchestra will be able to continue.
 The Foundation partnered with Children International last March to fund the Music for Development program in both Barranquilla and Santo Domingo, Dominican Republic.

 Our program is based off the El Sistema method, which teaches more than just music appreciation.
-The program uses the transformative power of music to show disadvantaged kids what it’s like to be an asset within their communities.
+The program uses the transformative power of music to teach youth life skills and social responsibility.
 Music gives them a sense of purpose, achievement and responsibility.

 The El Sistema music program is the brainchild of Venezuelan musician, politician, economist and philanthropist Dr. José Antonio Abreu.
 At the root of the philosophy is the idea that music education — specifically classical music education — can be used as a means of uplifting and unifying an underserved community, starting with the youth.
 His curriculum has inspired similar music programs in more than 25 countries around the world.
 A unique aspect of the El Sistema curriculum is the peer-to-peer instruction, in which even the youngest students take on teaching roles.
 This cultivates leadership skills and the habit of helping others.